Performance Arts

 The Performance Arts Faculty at BMS has a long-standing tradition of providing students with an array of unrivalled exciting and challenging opportunities.
 They have the chance to take part in:

-• School productions – We produce school productions for the Junior and Senior Schools in which students have the chance to perform in the school theatre.
-Recent shows have included Beauty and the Beast, Made in Dagenham and Wind in the Willows.
+- School productions – We produce school productions for the Junior and Senior Schools in which students have the chance to perform in the school theatre.
+Recent shows include The Little Mermaid, Our House, Urinetown and Beauty and the Beast.

-• ACT! – Bedford Modern School hosts Bedford’s Schools Drama Festival.
-Schools from across the county come together to create and perform an evening of devised drama.
+- ACT! – Bedford Modern School hosts Bedford’s Schools’ Drama Festival.
+Schools from across the region come together to create and perform an evening of devised drama.
+This is exclusively for our Y7 and Y8 students.

-• Theatre in Transit – Our exclusive Sixth Form theatre company, delivering a wide range of thought-provoking and challenging productions.
-Recent plays include The Caucasian Chalk Circle, An Ideal Husband, Yerma and Antigone all performed at The Place in Bedford.
+- Theatre in Transit – Our exclusive Sixth Form theatre company, delivering a wide range of thought-provoking and challenging productions.
+Recent plays include A Midsummer Night’s Dream, Our Town and The Caucasian Chalk Circle all performed at The Place in Bedford.

-• Dance classes – These are offered to all years in Ballet, Tap, Modern, Jazz and Street Dance.
+- Dance classes – These are offered to all years in Ballet, Tap, Modern, and Street Dance.
 The dance highlights of the year are the Dance Showcase and the House Dance Competition.

-• New York’s Broadway – Every other year we run a Sixth Form trip to the bright lights of New York – a wonderful experience designed specifically for performance arts students.
+- New York’s Broadway – Every other year we run a Sixth Form trip to the bright lights of New York – a wonderful experience designed specifically for performance arts students.
+Students watch two Broadway shows, attend a professionally run workshop as well visit the 9/11 Memorial Museum and the ‘Top of the Rock’.

-• Performance Programme – Students are invited to apply to be part of our bespoke Performance Programme in which successful candidates are offered specialist workshops and trips designed to inspire our most gifted students.
+- Performance Programme – Students are offered involvement in our bespoke Performance Programme in which they can access specialist workshops and trips designed to inspire our most gifted students.

 All BMS students are encouraged to audition for the various productions and showcases throughout the year.